08 June 2021

 4. Read outside of your chosen genre.
 Working on a gritty noir novel?
 Spend a week or two reading nothing but classic romances.
 Writing a literary exploration of modern isolation?
 Soak yourself in some cowboy adventures.
 The subconscious loves taking what we read and transforming it into something new, and your writing – whatever it is – will benefit from putting new sorts of fuel into the furnace.

-The 2021 Pride edition of Derek Farrell's novella Death of a Sinner is available now and is a fundraiser for LGBTQ+ charities.
+The 2021 Pride edition of Derek Farrell's novella Death of a Sinner is still available and is a fundraiser for LGBTQ+ charities.

 Read why inclusive representation in literature is essential, by bestselling YA author Marieke Nijcamp.